isc-projects/bind9/doc/arm/reference.rst

    The maximum number of inbound zone transfers that can be concurrently transferring from a given remote name server.
 The default value is ``2``.
-Increasing ``transfers-per-ns`` may speed up the convergence of slave zones, but it also may increase the load on the remote name server. ``transfers-per-ns`` may be overridden on a per-server basis by using the ``transfers`` phrase of the ``server`` statement.
+Increasing ``transfers-per-ns`` may speed up the convergence of secondary zones, but it also may increase the load on the remote name server. ``transfers-per-ns`` may be overridden on a per-server basis by using the ``transfers`` phrase of the ``server`` statement.